Funding: One Name, Several Meanings

 August 8, 2022 | UNIQUE, Adding Value

 Wadiz Better P.L.U.S.” introduces Wadizkey initiatives and achievements aimed at the sustainable development of startups and small businesses, organized into five categories: △Partner △Local △Unique △Start-up △Social Impact.
-Through this program, we aim to continuously contribute to the expansion of the startup ecosystem by fostering a business model that promotes mutual growth with small businesses.
+Through this program, we aim to continuously contribute to the expansion of the startup ecosystem by fostering a business model that enables mutual growth with small businesses.

 We ask for your interest and support for Wadizefforts to create“a world where anyone can take on a challenge.”